ymz-ncnk/go-client-server-communication-benchmarks/README.md

 # Short Benchmarks Description
 In this benchmarks 1,2,4,8,16 clients send echo requests to the server as
 follows:
-- Each client uses only one connection and executes all echo requests simultaneously in separate goroutines.
+- Each client executes all echo requests simultaneously in separate goroutines.
 - The same data is used for all participants, it is generated once and then used by everyone.
 - Size of the data varies from 17 to 1024 bytes.